thequantumchemist/ase_quantum_vqe/README.md

 - Do **not** install this package into an environment that already contains an older Qiskit version.
 - Mixing legacy Qiskit (`qiskit < 1.0`) with the new modular Qiskit stack will lead to import and runtime errors.
 - Always use a **clean Conda environment** when working with this package.
+- In addition, the package hasn't been tested with the new Qiskit (`qiskit > 2.0`).
+For the moment usage with `1.0 < qiskit < 2.0` is tested and recommended

 ---